 Preheat oven to 325°F. Warm veal stock or chicken stock and pour over ribs.
 Cover ovenproof pot with foil or lid.
 Cook for 3–4 hours, or until fork tender, checking every 45 minutes.

 Remove from oven and let cool.
 Remove and reserve short ribs.
 Strain cooking liquid into same pot.
 Return liquid to stove and skim fat from top.
 Simmer over medium heat.
 Reduce to thick, saucy consistency.
 Return ribs to pot, glaze and serve.
 Serves 6.

-Recipe courtesy Jonathon Sawyer, chef, Trentina, Cleveland
+Recipe courtesy Jonathon Sawyer, chef/owner, Trentina, Cleveland

 1 Vidalia onion, diced

 1 red bell pepper, cored, seeded and diced

 2 cups, plus 2 tablespoons, cold-pressed, extra-virgin olive oil, divided

 ¼ cup ricotta cheese

 ½ cup grated Parmesan cheese